yulmanperez/yulmanperez.github.io/_pages/about.md

 My current research area focused on subsurface characterization for hydrocarbon recovery or energy/waste storage.
 One of my key responsibilities includes the acquisition of X-ray CT images at different length scales to quantify major heterogeneities within the rock matrix.

-During my PhD journey, I have been exposed to a unique set of projects that have helped me to build my skills including Deepwater operations in the Gulf of Mexico, Carbon Capture and Storage in Alberta, geospatial Electricity Curtailment / Energy Storage in California, characterization of Unconventional Resources in the WolfCamp Midland Permian formation.
+During my PhD journey, I have been exposed to a unique set of projects that have helped me to build my skills including Deepwater operations in the Gulf of Mexico, Carbon Capture and Storage in Alberta, geospatial Electricity Curtailment / Energy Storage in California, characterization of Unconventional Resources in the WolfCamp Midland Permian formation, and training and testing of Generative Computer Vision models with X-ray CT images.

 News
 ======